taijeronv/pmewargame/content/documents/proposal/_index.md

     name: NextGen Wargame
     weight: 1
 ---
 The NextGen Wargame (NGW) is a computer game that can be played over the internet, inside a web browser, on Windows, MacOS, or Linux.
 NGW is designed to model high-intensity conventional land-based operations and has additional features that make it the perfect tool for teaching and learning tactics.

-Players assume the role of platoon, company, or battalion commander's.
-They make plans, issues orders, and try to accomplish the mission objectives.
+- Players assume the role of platoon, company, or battalion commanders.
+- They make plans, issue orders, and try to accomplish the mission objectives.

-Many games designed for the professional military market are either first-person-shooters, or 3d virtual multimedia extravaganzas.
+Many games designed for the professional military market are either first-person-shooters or 3d virtual multimedia extravaganzas.

-The truth is many of these games are unsuitable for the classroom environment because they are too complicated to play, require high-end hardware, or requre special gaming skills to play.
-These are distractors that inhibit learning rather than improve it.
+The truth is many of these games are unsuitable for the classroom environment.
+They are complicated to play, require high-end hardware, or special gaming skills to play.

 Simulations such as JCATS or WARSIM are great exercise drivers but could never work in a classroom environment.
-They are over engineered and learning to use operate the sim takes more than an hour to learn (closer to a week).
+They are over-engineered, and learning to operate the sim takes more than an hour to learn (closer to a week).

 NGW is designed to provide an operational environment where the enemy, terrain, and weather all have an effect.
-This is the prefect environment to practice making tactical decisions.
+This is the perfect environment to practice making tactical decisions.